asteroidable/aergo-docker/README.md

 ```

 BE CAREFUL when pushing already existing versions again.
 Docker Hub doesn't check what you push.
 Make sure you don't inadvertenly override an image that people already use.
+DO NOT run `docker image push aergo/node`,
+it pushes all tags that you have locally.
+Always push a specific tag.

 `latest` should always point to a stable version, so only re-assign it AFTER a version has been tested and released.